KentenRoth/100DaysOfCode/README.md

 Yesterday was Easter, and I ended up taking the day off because of all the family stuff going on.
 Today I spent time on lunch looking up different ideas for challenges.
 Tonight I started working on a challenge and continuing to get comfortable with Jest and testing.
 I have been refactoring down as much as I an then looking different things up online to see if I can refactor it even more.
 I found a GitHub repository that has a lot of different app ideas so that I will be looking more into those tomorrow.
 I plan on taking my laptop to work tomorrow to get some work in on my lunch and breaks.
 The weather is getting nicer, so I plan on packing lunch and eating outside in my car.

 ---

+Day 63

+Taking my laptop to lunch and coding while on lunch turned out well.
+I felt like I could zone in easily and stayed focused.
+Coding at lunch might end up being my new plan of attack to get some extra time in.
+The time felt good, and there wasn't much for distractions.
+I usually have to stop and take care of things or chat with my wife or daughter which is fine, but sometimes it breaks the zone I am in.
+With me doing this at lunch I use my phone as a hotspot, and there isn't anyone there to talk to.

+---